 Mental Health Resources

 One of my driving passions is education.
 I want to provide you with the tools and resources you need to be successful, healthy, and happy both in and outside of therapy.
-These resources are available for anyone who needs them whether you are my client or not.
+These mental health resources are available for anyone who needs them whether you are my client or not.
 If you have any questions about these resources or have suggestions to add, feel free to contact me at: michelle@radicalserenity.com.

 24-7 Hotlines